10 great places to spend New Year's Eve

 STRinger/AFP/Getty Images

 The Burj Khalifa in Dubai is one of the most attention-grabbing skyscrapers in the world, and it's only more so at New Year's Eve.
-As it brings in 2019, the Burj Khalifa holds the record for world's tallest building (2,716.5 feet), and throngs gather at the footsteps to welcome a new year with an amazing fireworks show.
+As 2019 comes to a close, the Burj Khalifa holds the record for world's tallest building (2,716.5 feet), and throngs gather at the footsteps to welcome a new year with an amazing fireworks show.
 Not too far away, Burj Plaza is a little quieter and popular with families.
 Dubai is building a reputation as a major food destination, so you may wish to indulge in top-tier restaurants such as Cavalli Club Dubai while you're there.

 5. Moscow

 Historic Red Square in Moscow provides one of the coldest but also one of the most visually appealing settings for a New Year's Eve fireworks display.

 If you want to celebrate in truly grand style with Russian flair, the Ritz-Carlton in Moscow may be for you.
 It's centrally located and has a rooftop bar.

 6. Cape Town

-Note: This article was lasted updated in December 2019.